8 Cool Things to Do in Santa Fe

 Santa Fe Opera

 Built in 1998 from a design by James Polshek Architects, this stunning open-air theatre brings the outside in, offering views of the Sangre di Cristo and Jemez mountains from practically every seat in the house.
-The opera kicks off its 2017 season on June 30th with a captivating performance of Die Fledermaus and Lucia di Lammermoor.
+The opera kicks off its 2020 season next July with captivating performances of The Barber of Seville, Tristan und Isolde, and The Magic Flute.

 Kasha-Katuwe Tent Rocks